emwap/stream-paper/paper.md

 of the input stream and passes a function to compute the average of a window.
 The initial window only contains zeros.

-More advanced digital filters, like a fir filters, can be implemented in a similar fashion to the moving average:
+More advanced digital filters, like fir filters, can be implemented in a similar fashion to the moving average:

 ~~~ {.haskell}